Lagrangian Approach to Quantum Mechanics

-The variation of $S$ is the difference between $S$ and $S_0$ and is described by the time integral of a perturbing potential.
-The equation $\delta\psi=0$ is then a quantum mechanical statement of the action principle of classical mechanics.
-If at some initial instant the wave function is given, in words, then at subsequent instants this distribution will change according to the action principle of classical mechanics.
-When viewed from the present point, the Schr\"{o}dinger equation is the condition for $\psi$ to take on a stationary distribution.
+The Hamilton-Jacobi equation for scattering gives the integral form of the Schr\"{o}dinger equation.
+This is identical with the integral equation which was introduced by Born from the Schr\"{o}dinger equation for scattering.
+Here, the quantity $<x|x'>$ has been a link relating the two equations, differential and integral.

-We identify the Schr\"{o}dinger equation as the Hamiltonian operator equation.
-But there is an ambiguity in their correspondence.
-Because the differential operator acts on everything that stands to the right, the same relation does not always hold between operators as between classical physical quantities.
-In fact, successive applications of the momentum operator to the wave function give rise to $\nabla\cdot p$ term in addition to the general effect of multiplication of the function by $p^2$.
-This is actually so for the harmonic oscillator problem, resulting in zero-point energy.
-If zero-point energy is a real physical phenomenon, we need a more convincing argument for the Schr\"{o}dinger equation.
+We are taught the correspondence between the Schr\"{o}dinger equation and the Hamiltonian of classical systems.
+But their correspondence is not complete.
+Because the differential operator acts on everything that stands to the right, the same relation does not always hold between operators as between variables.
+As can be seen in (16), the second application of the momentum operator to a wave function gives rise to the differentiation of $p$ in addition to the general effect of multiplication of the wave function by $p^2$.
+If the momentum is a constant, there is no additional term.
+This is the case for the hydrogen atom problem where the angular momentum is the quantum number.
+But it is actually so in the harmonic oscillator problem, for the momentum depends linearly on its coordinate.
+In fact, the zero-point energy is a result of the additional term in the Schr\"{o}dinger equation of harmonic oscillator.
+It characterizes a difference of correspondence with the Hamiltonian of classical system.
+The zero-point energy was also noted by Heisenberg in his quantum theoretical calculations [6].
+The Schr\"{o}dinger equation needs to be justified in a different way.